"Why all these discussions about gluten in the past couple of decades, while before we didn't hear much of it - gluten was around for centuries !?"

 If by any chance you suspect that your hormones aren't well balanced (which is the normality during the perimenopause and at least the first postmenopausal years), you may want to try to go gluten-free for a while, just to see what effects it has on you.

-Challenge for the ladies in their reproductive years
+Challenge for the ladies in their perimenopause:

 How about, for example, trying a full menstrual cycle, gluten-free? :)